wang-q/pgr/tests/bbtools/Lambda/README.md

 The bbduk `stats=` text files (`R.trim.stats.txt` / `R.filter.stats.txt`) are
-not committed; regenerate them with the commands above if a stats comparison is ever needed. `pgr fq clean --stats` reproduces the 3-column format byte for byte (values checked in `cli_fq_trim_adapter.rs`); the `#File` line carries the input path, so it is path-dependent by design.
+not committed; regenerate them with the commands above if a stats comparison is ever needed. `anchr fq clean --stats` reproduces the 3-column format byte for byte (values checked in `cli_fq_trim_adapter.rs`); the `#File` line carries the input path, so it is path-dependent by design.